DrPH, Johns Hopkins Bloomberg School of Public Health, 1977

 University Distinguished Service Professor

-Recognition by the Web of Science since 1989 as among the most highly cited authors in the social sciences
+Recognition by the Web of Science as among most highly cited authors in the social sciences

 Delta Omega Honor Society in Public Health